One kind of queue data structure is a circular queue, in which the final position is joined to the starting position in a circle.

 index of the circular queue.

-2. Dequeue (Remove an element):
+2. Dequeue (take out an element):

 - Check if the queue is empty: